 Other Useful Pie Equipment

 For pre-baked crusts.
 You can also use dry beans or you can put a slightly smaller aluminum pie pan atop the crust in a larger pan, then put some weight in it.
+But pottery pie weights are easy to use and reuse.

 A ceramic blackbird (as in “four and twenty blackbirds, baked in a pie…”).
 For a covered pie, you put this in the middle of the pie crust before adding the filling and top crust.
-Like cutting holes in the crust, it allows the steam to get out—and it’s cute.
+Like cutting holes in the crust, it allows the steam to get out—and it’s cute!

 For the citrus peel you need.
 You probably have a grater in your kitchen, and you don’t need a special one for lemons and other citrus, though you may find a smaller one easier to use for small fruit.